-Below is how the budget has been built for 2024/25, taking into account the actions that have been taken to balance the budget.
-They reflect the increase funding from Council Tax precept and from utilisation of reserves.
+Below is how the budget has been built for 2024/25, taking into account the actions that have been taken to balance the budget from the identified service level expenditure requested to deliver policing in West Mercia.
+It reflects the increase funding from Council Tax precept and from utilisation of reserves.
 The expenditure for the financial year is set at £288.4m.
-The table showing the principal movements in expenditure and income between the two financial years.
+The table shows the principal movements in expenditure and income between the two financial years.